 Introduction.
+With limited exceptions, employers and other covered entities ("employers" for purposes of this section) have no legal obligation to check the criminal history of an applicant or current employee, and, if they choose to do so, they must abide by the legal limitations described in this section.
 Employers and other covered entities ("employers" for purposes of this section) are explicitly prohibited under the Act and other state laws from inquiring into or considering certain enumerated criminal records and information in hiring, promotion, training, discipline, layoff, termination, and other employment decisions as outlined below.
-Unless an exception applies, the Act also prohibits employers from rescinding a conditional offer of employment because of an applicant's conviction history unless and until, following an individualized assessment, the employer can demonstrate that the conviction has a direct and adverse relationship with the particular position for which the employer is hiring.
+Unless an exception applies, the Act also prohibits employers from rescinding a conditional offer of employer can demonstrate that the conviction has a direct and adverse relationship with the particular position specific duties of the job for which the employer is hiring.
 Further, employers are prohibited under the Act from using any conviction history in employment decisions if doing so would constitute disparate treatment of, or have an unjustified adverse impact on, individuals on a basis protected by the Act.